Pittsburgh has eyes on developing former VA site

 Peduto and Allegheny County Executive Rich Fitzgerald are exploring a partnership to create a $30 million public safety training center for city and county police, firefighters and paramedics.
 The center could be open for training municipal officers.

-While they also are considering locations in the West End and East Hills, among others, both men said the Highland Drive complex likely would fit the needs.
-Pittsburgh currently is leasing a North Side building from the Community College of Allegheny County to school police recruits.
+They also are considering locations in the West End and East Hills, among others, but both men said the Highland Drive complex likely would fit the needs.
+Pittsburgh is leasing a North Side building from the Community College of Allegheny County to school police recruits.

 “I think it could be a place that would be acceptable for folks,” Fitzgerald said.
 “It's in a good location.”